JorgeRa199/ionic-CRUD-firebase/README.md

 # CRUD using Ionic and Firebase

-1. Clone or dowwnload this repository
+1. Clone or download this repository
-2.  npm install from you console
+2.  npm install from your console
-3. Write your firebase credentials *in environments/environment.ts*
+3. Write your firebase credentials in *environments/environment.ts*

 *Make sure that you have been installed ionic*